 EventReporter

-This project builds on the lessons learned in EventManager and is focused on practicing fundamental Ruby style/concepts.
+This project builds on the lessons learned in EventManager and MicroBlogger to focus on fundamental Ruby style/concepts.

 Learning & Practice Goals

-- Achieve functional comfort with implementing classes and methods
+• Become comfortable with implementing basic classes and methods

 Abstract

 Let’s take EventManager to the next level.
 Based on the same data file, build an interactive query and reporting tool which fulfills the expectations below.
-It is assumed that you will re-use data cleaning procedures from the original EventManager to handle dirty input and generate beautiful output.
+Re-use data cleaning procedures from the original EventManager to handle dirty input and generate beautiful output.

 Data Supplied